 If you live in a house, you have a yard to take care of, whether you own or rent it.
 Americans have a love affair with a lush grassy yard.
-But not so much with taking care of it.
+In fact, counting parks and golf courses, we grow more grass than any other irrigated crop.
+We don’t like taking care of an expanse of grass as much as we like having it.
 The good news is that you don’t have as much grass with an eco-friendly lawn and garden.

 Who really needs a big grass lawn these days, anyway?

 When I was growing up, we kind of did.
 Most people spent a lot more time outside than we do now.
 After all, few of us had air conditioning.
 No one had cell phones and other electronic gadgets.
 I’m not sure that even science fiction writers had thought of a lot of the stuff that keeps us inside so much now.
 We used the lawn for badminton, croquet, and other games.

 Now, newer homes, at least, have larger yards, but hardly anyone uses them as much.